PrathamRa0/Handwritten-Text-Recognizer/README.md

 ## Conclusion: ##
-* This Machine Learning model gave a accuracy of approximately 93%.
+* This Machine Learning model gave an accuracy of approximately 93%.
 * The characters in the images are highlighted, so that comparison with the output is easy.